 XML is an inherently hierarchical data format, and the most natural way to represent it is with a tree.
 I will be parsing the XML data using

 ElementTree represents the whole XML document as a tree, and Element represents a single node in this tree.
 Interactions with the whole document (reading and writing to/from files) are usually done on the

 ElementTree level.
 Interactions with a single XML element and its sub-elements are done on the Element level.

 If you want to parse or read XML string then use

-Here in the below script we first import the required module and then we load or parse the whole XML file into
+Here in the below script I first import the required module and then I load or parse the whole XML file into

 root node from the XML data.
-Finally we iterate through each level of the node and print the node name, node attributes and node value.
+Finally I iterate through each level of the node and print the node name, node attributes and node value.

-Lets create the script to read the above XML file:
+Lets create the Python script (xml-parser.py) to read the above XML file:

 import xml.etree.ElementTree as ET tree = ET.parse('bookstore.xml') root = tree.getroot() for child in root: print(child.tag, child.attrib) for node in child: print(node.tag, node.attrib, node.text) for c in node: print(c.tag, c.attrib, c.text)